robcarver17/pysystemtrade/docs/backtesting.md

 from sysinit.configtools.csvweights_to_yaml import forecast_mapping_csv_to_yaml # Forecast mapping for each instrument
 ```

-These will create .yaml files which can then be pasted into your existing configuration files.
+These will create YAML files which can then be pasted into your existing configuration files.

 ### Project defaults and private configuration